michaelmho/anime_expert_bot/README.md

 ## Setup

-- Create a twitter developer account...
+- Create a twitter developer account
 - Clone this repository
-- Install the [python modules](#Technologies) using pip
+- Install the required [python modules](#Technologies) using pip
-- Within the text_files folder create a file called 'credentials.json' and copy the contents below into the file
+- Within the text_files folder create a file called 'credentials.json' and copy the contents below into it
-- Figure out all your API keys and store them in credentials.json

 ```
 {